How to Set Up Google Workspace Secondary Domain: Complete Guide

 It also makes domain management easy.

-But, setting up a secondary domain comes with a few technical steps such as domain verification, email setup, and DNS configuration.
+But, setting up a secondary domain involves several technical steps including domain verification, email configuration, and DNS setup.

 In this guide, we’ll break down everything you need to know about Google Workspace secondary domains – what they are, how to set them up, and how they can benefit your business.